What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-M2S-RoAD \cite{M2S-RoAD}, proposed in 2024, introduces LiDAR imagery and 9 road defect classes, focusing on rural environments, the comprehensive taxonomy of road surface defects, and unique multimodal data.
-It combines 1071 RGB images at a resolution of 1928×1208 collected by a vehicle-mounted front-view camera and 43911 point-cloud frames recorded by a synchronized LiDAR sensor.
-Data diversity is ensured by collecting data across various towns in New South Wales, Australia, and under varying weather and illumination conditions.
+\paragraph{\textbf{M2S-RoAD:}} M2S-RoAD \cite{M2S-RoAD}, introduced in 2024, is distinguished by its focus on rural environments, its road defect taxonomy, and its multimodal data.
+It \href{https://huggingface.co/datasets/DarrylT/M2S-RoAD/tree/main}{combines 1071 RGB images} (1928×1208) collected by a vehicle-mounted front-view camera and 43911 point-cloud frames recorded by a synchronized LiDAR sensor.
+Data is collected in four towns in New South Wales, Australia, and under varying weather and illumination conditions to ensure diversity.
 As shown in Fig.~\ref{fig:m2s_visualization}, images are classified into four subsets according to the weather conditions.
 M2S-RoAD features polygon-based delineation of damage boundaries and encompasses nine distinct categories of pavement deterioration in its annotation schema, including pothole, potholes with water, cracks, corrugation, rutting, slippage, drain, bump, and manhole.
-Fig.~\ref{fig:m2s_visualization} shows the annotations of slippage in the image and point cloud.
+Fig.~\ref{fig:m2s_visualization} shows the slippage annotations in the image and the point cloud.